-- The open field area was littered with piles of tree debris. - A former berm was identified northeast of the open field area. - On top of the berm area, the surface is flat and heavily vegetated.
-No stressed areas were identified.
+- The open field area was littered with piles of tree debris. - A former berm was identified northeast of the open field area.

-- The southern portion of the berm is approximately 8 to 15 feet high.
+- On top of the berm area, the surface is flat and heavily vegetated.
+No stressed areas were identified. - The southern portion of the berm is approximately 8 to 15 feet high.
 The northern extent is between 2 to 6 feet high. - Buried wire and broken debris (glass, metal) were identified in the middle of the dirt road near the northern portion of the berms area. - A dismantled former structure was noted in aerial photographs near the edge of Brinson Creek.
 The structure is gone, but the concrete foundation was noted.
 General litter was observed throughout. - A small pile of yellow spiractor sand (i.e., filter sand) was noted along the main access road. - All five existing monitoring wells were located during the site visit (the location of 36GW01 was inaccurately located on existing figures). - Another area of concern identified from the aerial photographs was noted to be southwest of the form dump area.
 During the site visit, a formerly cleared area was identified.
 It had stressed vegetation.
 North of this area, a few buried drums were noted along with several mounds of construction debris.
-Portions of this area were swampy. - A few drums were noted along the unnamed tributary southeast of the newly identified area of concern. - 55-gallon drums and 5-gallon pails were identified south of the area where the unnamed tributary crosses the main access road.
+Portions of this area were swampy. - 55-gallon drums and 5-gallon pails were identified south of the area where the unnamed tributary crosses the main access road.
 The material in the drums could not be identified.
-However, material in the pails were identified as alkaline material and lubrication oil. - The site area appears to be larger than originally depicted in previous reports.
+However, material in the pails were identified as "alkaline material" and "lubrication oil." - The site area appears to be larger than originally depicted in previous reports.